LauraVerdesca/Exam/README.md

 ## CRC Cards
-We have provided a folder with images explaining each class built in _part_2.py_.
+We have provided a folder with CRC cards explaining each class built in _part_2.py_.

 ## UML diagrams
+We have provided a folder with an UML diagram explaining the
 - _Class Diagram1.jpg_ is an image representing the UML diagram created with **Visual Paradigm**.
 - _classes_UML.vpp_ is the equivalent of _Class Diagram1.jpg_ but in format _.vpp_.